-Every movement of the ink causes it to flow and drift; specifically, to flow outward from the center of the squeegee, if you are pulling it straight.
+Every pull of the squeegee causes the ink to flow and drift outward from the center of the squeegee, if you are pulling it straight.
 When you are not pulling much excess ink across the screen, it will flow less, and then match better with the original fade pattern, when you get back to the reservoir to pick up more ink for your next stroke.

 If you are pulling the squeegee from the side of the frame, for a blend in that direction, it's trickier.
 Raising the screen can make the ink flow downhill some, though leaving it in a flat pile will make that happen less.
-Downhill drift can be counterbalanced by pulling the downhill edge of the squeegee slightly ahead of the uphill edge; watch the ink move along the front of your squeegee, and try to keep it as close to the designated crayon lines as you can.
+Downhill drift can be counterbalanced by pulling the downhill edge of the squeegee slightly ahead of the uphill edge; watch the ink move along the front of your squeegee, and try to keep it as close to the designated crayon lines as you can, as you proceed to print the edition.

-- 8) Proof one or two and then print your edition.
-Save any remaining proof copies to use later during printing, when you have to remix the fade, or run into any kind of trouble. - 9) When you start to run low on ink, if you catch it in time, you can add each color right in the middle of where it belongs and let the colors mix themselves as you print.
+8) When you start to run low on ink, if you catch it in time, you can add each color right in the middle of where it belongs and let the colors mix themselves as you print.
 If you are flooding, flood the screen and THEN add the ink, while the screen is raised.
-Also, you may periodically want to drop a spoonful of the ink that has flowed off the side of the squeegee back where it belongs, to counterbalance the effect of outward flow. - 10) Don't cut it too close; running out of ink is likely to ruin one print; before you pull the squeegee each time, make sure there is enough ink in front of it to make it to the other end of the image.
-If you do run out of ink, and catch it before you raise the screen, make a second pass without raising the screen and without delay-except first add a bit of ink, unless you can make do with a flatter squeegee angle.
-Angling the squeegee more is also the thing to try if, in the middle of a pass, you see you're at risk of running out.
-It will use some of the ink that's sitting on the front surface of the squeegee.
+Also, you may periodically want to drop a spoonful of the ink that has flowed off the side of the squeegee back where it belongs, to counterbalance the effect of outward flow.

+9) Don't cut it too close; running out of ink is likely to ruin one print; before you pull the squeegee each time, make sure there is enough ink in front of it to make it to the other end of the image.
+If you do run out of ink, and catch it before you raise the screen, make a second pass without raising the screen and without delay-except first add a bit of ink, unless you can make do with a more horizontal squeegee angle.
+Angling the squeegee more is likewise a thing to try if, in the middle of a pass, you see you're at risk of running out.
+It will use some of the ink that's on the front surface of the squeegee.